Enjoy sex like you used to

 Learn more

-Does Masturbation Cause ED?
+Can Masturbation Cause ED?
+Understanding the Potential Link

 Published 05/10/2022

-Updated 03/04/2024
+Updated 06/26/2025

-No, healthy and normal masturbation habits will not cause ED.
-However, while masturbation itself is not a cause of erectile dysfunction, doing it too forcefully, masturbating to the point of penile injury or consuming too much pornography might result in some men having trouble getting erections.
+However, while masturbation itself is not a cause of erectile dysfunction, consuming too much pornography, masturbating to the point of penile injury, feeling ashamed about masturbation, and going through the refractory period post-masturbation might result in some men having trouble getting erections.

-There’s also the question of psychological factors, like shame.
-One study published in the Journal of Sex and Marital Therapy proposed that there may be a link between guilt caused by masturbating and erectile dysfunction.
+One study published in the Journal of Sex and Marital Therapy proposed that there may be a link between guilt caused by masturbating and erectile dysfunction, especially if you come from a strict religious or conservative background in which non-procreative sex is vilified.

 After ejaculation, every male goes through a period of recovery that’s referred to as a refractory period.
 During this period, you won’t think about sex or become aroused.